 Recipient of: National Institutes of Health Career Development Award; Distinguished Faculty Research Award from the Graduate School of Biomedical Sciences, University of Texas Medical Branch in 2004; Environmental Mutagen Society Award for Many Years of Outstanding Research into the Mechanics of DNA Repair and Mutagenesis in Eukaryotic Cells in 2005.

 Elected Fellow of the American Association for the Advancement of Science in 2005, and Fellow of the American Academy of Microbiology in 2009.

-One of the long-term objectives of the L. Prakash laboratory is to understand the means eukaryotic cells employ to replicate damaged DNA templates.
-A detailed understanding of the mechanisms of damage bypass could suggest ways to enhance the contribution of non-mutagenic bypass, thereby avoiding mutagenesis and carcinogenesis.
+The long-term objective of the L. Prakash laboratory is to understand the means eukaryotic cells employ to replicate damaged DNA templates.
+A detailed understanding of the mechanisms by which human cells manage to replicate through a diverse variety of DNA lesions generated by cellular reactions and by external environmental agents is important because defects in DNA repair and related processes that promote replication of damaged DNA cause genome instability and lead to carcinogenesis.
 The Prakash laboratory has been a pioneer in DNA repair studies in eukaryotes.